Backpropagation

 Basically

 Backpropagation is a widely used approach to train complex neural nets in machine learning.
-It is an algorithm to compute the gradient of the cost (the deviation see Linear regression iterative) in each knot of the neural net.
+It is an algorithm to compute the gradient of the costcost which is the difference between the reference outcome and the approximated outcome in each knot of the neural net (for the derivation see Linear regression iterative) in each knot of the neural net.
 It does not optimize the net and it does not train it.
 It only computes the gradient for one data sample.
 That’s an important point to see.

 When I first started to occupy myself with backpropagation, I read quite a few articles, looking for a useful description of this algorithm.
 But all I found where articles describing just the application of it.
 Some were talking about a chain rule for derivations to be used in the backpropagation, but I could not see any relation between the backpropagation, running from right to left in the neural net and a derivation which is directed from left to right.